ElektraInitiative/libelektra/doc/help/kdb-record-stop.md

 This command stops the current recording session.
 Changes that are made to KDB after this command will no longer be recorded.
 The recording session will NOT be cleared.
+You can use `kdb record-start` to resume the session.

 ## OPTIONS